Conference Programme

 • Dr. Alicia

-Dr. Alicia Greenwood Chief Executive Officer, JSE Clear, and Director of Post Trade Services Johannesburg Stock Exchange
+Dr. Alicia Greenwood Chief Executive Officer, JSE Clear, and Director of Post Trade Services Johannesburg Stock Exchange (JSE)

 • Dr. Alicia Greenwood

-Chief Executive Officer, JSE Clear, and Director of Post Trade Services Johannesburg Stock Exchange
+Chief Executive Officer, JSE Clear, and Director of Post Trade Services Johannesburg Stock Exchange (JSE)

 Alicia joined the JSE in February 2016, as Director of the Post Trade Services division, and is responsible for risk management, clearing and guaranteeing the settlement of central order book equity and bond transactions.
 Alicia is also the CEO of JSE Clear, the central counterparty clearing house (CCP) for listed derivatives in the equities, interest rate, foreign exchange and commodities markets.